dmbarbour/awelon/doc/AppModel.md

 *Aside:* This configuration syntax is from Joe Armstrong of Erlang's ML9.
 The flat structure suitable for Awelon.
 However, Awelon does not generally support the Erlang record at the start of a section (though a particular language might).

+### Thoughts on Sources

+A possibility is to automatically load files as modules based on their extensions and locations in a project.
+This would make it easier to load text, textures, meshes, and other resources.

 ### Inline Project Modules

 The Awelon project supports inline modules.